AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cost of Car Repairs in Massachusetts

-Car repairs in Massachusetts cost 1 percent lower than the national average.
+Car repairs in Massachusetts cost approximately 2 percent higher than the national average.

 Crime and Traffic Fatalities in Massachusetts